DanielKeogh/com.danielkeogh.graph/README.md

 Vertices are considered strongly connected when they are a part of a loop.
 That is, any given vertex in the set of strongly connected vertices can be used as a starting point to traverse to any other.

+### Clique

+A clique is a [complete](#complete-graph) sub-graph of another graph.
+That is, it is some set of vertices where all vertices are connected via edges to all other vertices in the set.

+### Maximum Clique

+A [clique](#clique) with as many, or more vertices than any other clique in the graph.

+### Maximal Clique

+A [clique](#clique) that is not a proper sub-graph of another proper sub-graph.
+It may or may not be the [maximum clique](#maximum-clique) of the graph, and it is not part of any bigger clique.

+### Complete Graph

+An undirected graph in which every vertex is connected by a single edge to every other vertex.

 # API

 ## Constructors